AdityaGudimella/CommandLineProgrammingLanguages/docs/chapter_1.md

        we created.
     5. We assert that the output of the program as captured by the `StringWriter` is the same as the expected output.
+=== "Go"

+    We used the `log` package instead of `fmt` to print the output.
+This is so that we can capture the output in a variable and test it.

+    ```go title="main_test.go"
+    package main

+    import (
+        "bytes"
+        "log"
+        "strings"
+        "testing"
+    )

+    func TestMain(t *testing.T) {
+        var buf bytes.Buffer  // 2
+        log.SetOutput(&buf)  // 3
+        main()  // 1
+        got := buf.String()  // 4
+        want := "Hello, World!\n"
+        if strings.HasSuffix(got, want) == false {  // 5
+            t.Errorf("got %q want %q", got, want)  // 6
+        }
+    }
+    ```

+    1. We call the `main` function to test the code.
+    2. We create a `bytes.Buffer` instance to which we will redirect the output of the `log` package.
+    3. We tell `log` to redirect its output to the `bytes.Buffer` instance we created.
+    4. We capture the output of the program as a string.
+    5. We assert that the output of the program as captured by the `bytes.Buffer` is the same as the expected output.
+    6. We use the `t.Errorf` function to fail the test if the output is not the same as the expected output.

 === "Python"

     Let's modify our source code a little so that it's easier to test.